-On Windows Server 2012, you can manage the network of your virtual machines in Hyper-V with virtual switches.
+On Windows Server 2012 or Windows Server 2016, you can manage the network of your virtual machines in Hyper-V with virtual switches.

 By default, Hyper-V creates a virtual switch connected to the default network adapter.

 To manage the default virtual switch, select your Hyper-V server and click Virtual Switch Manager.